 Law of Moses

 The children of Israel were given the law of Moses because they couldn’t handle the higher law that involved the widespread use of the Melchizedek priesthood.
 The original law Moses brought down from the mount would have given all the worthy males the priesthood.
-But what he found upon arriving at camp was a golden calf and idol worshiping, along with promiscuity on a rampant scale.
+But what Moses found upon arriving at camp was a golden calf and idol worshiping, along with promiscuity on a rampant scale.
 He was not a happy camper.
 He smashed the tablets with the law he had received, ground up the golden calf, strewed it in their drinking water then make them drink it.
 Many died from their disobedience that day.

 The next time Moses came down from the mount he carried ten basic commandments and a law of daily ordinances and practices designed by God to teach the people how to live better, more righteous lives.
 By requiring that they do certain things each day, they were reminded on a continual basis that these things were there to guide them to remember their Messiah who would come in the meridian of time to pay for their sins and open the doors of salvation for them.

-For centuries the Israelites only focus was on the performance of their duties under the law of Moses.
+For centuries Israel only focus was on the performance of their duties under the law of Moses.
 In the Book of Mormon the prophets worked hard to move the people beyond that law so their lives could receive greater blessings from God.
 In 2 Nephi 25:20-27 Nephi has just quoted multiple chapters of Isaiah then explained part of them.
 He glories in plainness, and gives the following explanation for his behavior with his people in teaching them the words of Isaiah.

 20 And now, my brethren, I have spoken plainly that ye cannot err.
 And as the Lord God liveth that brought Israel up out of the land of Egypt, and gave unto Moses power that he should heal the nations after they had been bitten by the poisonous serpents, if they would cast their eyes unto the serpent which he did raise up before them, and also gave him power that he should smite the rock and the water should come forth; yea, behold I say unto you, that as these things are true, and as the Lord God liveth, there is none other name given under heaven save it be this Jesus Christ, of which I have spoken, whereby man can be saved.